jneurock/rocky-codes/README.md

 # TODO:

 Here's a high-level TODO list:
-* Add projects to home page
+  * Color modes (system, light, dark, laser)
+    * Store with local storage
+  * Set up correct site metadata for Facebook and Twitter sharing
-* Add social icons to footer
+  * Maybe add photo to intro paragraph
+  * See if an svg minification or optimization plugin can be added for the build
   * Write about approach to things
-* Color modes (system, light, dark, laser)
   * Add tests
+    * Is there anything to test?
+      * Maybe just some component rendering tests?
   * Check Lighthouse score
   * Check accessibility
-* Set up correct site metadata for Facebook and Twitter sharing
-* Maybe add photo to intro paragraph
-* Set up Netlify
-* Set up DNS to work with Netlify
-  * Watch out for SSL issues and the www subdomain
-  * Pretty sure Namecheap has A name records
   * Write some more posts
-* See if an svg minification or optimization plugin can be added for the build
+  * Update README
+  * Share the new site after good smoke testing
   * Add tags to posts and allow Thoughts page to be filtered by them
-* Share the new site after good smoke testing
+  * Add pagination to Thoughts page
+  * Add breadcrumbs to Thoughts

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">